Zowe-Java-SDK/ZosShell/README.md

     count datasets
     visited
     submit <arg> - where arg is a member name
-    cancel <arg> - where arg is a task name
+    cancel <arg> - where arg is a task/job name

 To quit from the command shell UI, you can either press ctrl-c keys or enter 'end' keyword.